What Is an Electronic Document Management System (EDMS)?

 Pricing

-Choose a pricing plan that offers all the features you need and check that they are included in the product.
-Choose a plan that meets your needs but can also adapt to future needs.
-Take advantage of a free plan to test the EDMS thoroughly if possible.
+Choose a pricing plan that offers all the features you need and check that they are included in the product, as more advanced features are only available for the more expensive subscription tiers.

 Conclusion